Strength-based practice: Strength-based practice in Occupational Therapy

+When working with children, an occupational therapist will help the child to learn, play, and use play to learn.

 Outcomes

 Evaluation of the effectiveness of the strength-based approach is limited; however, some studies have shown that working with individuals and communities through a strength lens improves individual outcomes, such as quality of life, employment, and health.
 On a more societal level, a strength-based approach promotes positive views of individuals and takes focus away from blame or judgement.
 This alternative view may contribute to de-stigmatization of certain groups and may increase positive political attention and social support.
 Overall, there is a need for more research and further evaluations of the strength-based approach.